papepapes/socl/README.md

 Be on the socl folder an run unit tests like this:

 ```
-php bin/phpunit.phar
+php bin/phpunit.phar run api
 ```

-Launch your server and run functional/REST tests like this:
+Launch your server and run functional/REST tests like this: (by default it connects to port 9090, so if another port is used to launch the server, the file __tests/api.suite.yml__ must be correctly configured)

 ```
 php bin/cedecept.phar